psa-jforestier/palmeteo/POCSAG_Weather.md

 - 2/ Depending of the station area, the time can be +/- 2 minutes.
 Generally, time drifting is under a minute or a few seconds.
 - 3/ Default forecast location is Paris (dept n° 75).
 It can be change in the station (enter a number from 1 to 95).
 After initialization, forecast of the default location is displayed (even if you are far from this location).
 - 4/ In maximum 6h, the forecast for the selected area will be displayed
+- 5/ Forecast is split by quarter of day.
+Morning = 6h to 12h ; Afternoon = 12h to 18h ; Evening = 18h to 24h ; Night = 24h to 6h.
 ```

 **From 1/ and 2/** : we deduce the weather station do not use DCF77 (which can synchronize time in a minute).
 So time sync use the same type of receiver than the weather data.
 It should only have one frequency to receive all data (time + forecast).